pfheatwole/thesis/source/canopy_geometry.rst

   3. Support the queries necessary to use the geometry in aerodynamic methods.

+     In particular, it should return the positions of points on the canopy
+     surfaces: the chord surface, the mean camber surface, and the profile surface.

-     [[It should not lock the user into one specific method, like LLT, but don't focus on that here.
+     [[The main requirement is that it does not lock the user into one specific method, like LLT, but don't focus on that here.
 I want to avoid any discussion of aerodynamics if possible.]]

 * [[Model objectives v2]]: